Rajakavitha1/testing_gitbook/installation.md

 cluster using [kind][kind-docs], or [minikube][minikube-docs].

 {% hint style="info" %}
-**Note**: These instructions are designed for deploying the Seldon Enterprise Platform on a local Kubernetes cluster, with an emphasis on ease of learning.
+**Note**: These instructions are for deploying the Seldon Enterprise Platform on a local Kubernetes cluster, with an emphasis on ease of learning.
 For deploying Seldon Enterprise Platform in a production environment, see [cluster requirements][cluster-requirements].
 {% endhint %}

 ## Prerequisites